What are the passport/visa requirements for travel to Spain?

 Please ensure that your passport has at least three blank pages and that it is valid for at least six months beyond your departure date fromSpain.
 Please check with your local embassy regarding visa requirements.

-When should I plan to arrive in Leon?
+When should I plan to arrive in San Sebastian?

-The meeting time for the tour is 12:00 noon on Saturday.
-Full instructions will be printed on your travel voucher.
-We recommend arriving in Leon at least 1 day prior to your tour so that you may acclimate and relax prior to embarking on your exciting rail journey.
+We recommend arriving in San Sebastian at least 1 day prior to your tour so that you may acclimate and relax prior to embarking on your exciting rail journey.
+Instructions regarding the starting point of the journey will be printed on your travel voucher.

 What is the capacity of the train?